Teapack1/cheat-sheet/git.md

 - Displays the commit history for the current branch:<br>
 `git log`

+- see the files that are currently being tracked by Git in your repository:<br>
+`git ls-files`

 - Shows the file differences not yet staged:<br>
 `git diff`